ros2/design/articles/cross_compilation_build_tools_design.md

   --packages-up-to performance_test # other `colcon build` arguments
 ```

-That would should result on a new workspace directory `armhf-ubuntu_bionic`
+That would result in a new workspace directory `armhf-ubuntu_bionic`
 with subdirectories `build`, `install`, and `log` directories, with the
-ross-compiled binaries.
+cross-compiled binaries.
 All options for `colcon build` will be supported by
 forwarding them to the `BuildVerb` class.
 That would be the only command
 required for cross-compiling the packages in a workspace.
 Under the hood, the
 plugin would do the following: